dell/csm-docs/content/docs/concepts/replication/high-availability/powerstore-metro.md

 When the replication session is broken but both arrays are still reachable, there is a possibility of split-brain where both the now disconnected volumes serve IOs and the data between them is not being synced.
 PowerStore Metro uses polarization to prevent this.
 * The PowerStore system from which the metro source is configured is designated as "preferred" and the other as non-preferred.
 * When the replication link is broken, the "preferred" side remains online and serves the IOs.
-* If the preferred side is offline, non-preferred also remains ofline.
-To handle such scenarios and add more resiliency to Metro volumes, it is recommended to configure a witness for the pair of Powerstores.
+* If the preferred side is offline, non-preferred also remains offline.
+To handle such scenarios and add more resiliency to Metro volumes, it is recommended to configure a witness for the pair of PowerStores.

 Note: For more details, especially regarding metro volume behavior during different failure scenarios, refer PowerStore Metro Volume documentation.